Illegal immigration: United States

+Pro-sanctuary states are in blue, states which have banned sanctuary cities are in red, and states in gray have no official policy.

-Immigration from Mexico to the United States has slowed in recent years.
-This has been attributed to the slowing of the U.S. economy, the buildup in security along the border and increased violence on the Mexican side of the Mexico–United States border.
+Immigration from Mexico to the United States slowed in the early 2010s.
+This has been attributed to the slowing of the US economy, the buildup in security along the border and increased violence on the Mexican side of the Mexico–United States border.
 In 2016, the Library of Congress announced it would substitute "noncitizens" and "unauthorized immigration" for "illegal aliens" as a bibliographic retrieval term, saying the once common phrase had become offensive, and was not precise.
 However, the change was suspended and the heading "illegal aliens" remains in use.
 In 2018, Attorney General Jeff Sessions instructed the US attorneys' offices not to use the term "undocumented immigrants", but to instead refer to people as "illegal aliens".

+Sanctuary cities are US jurisdictions (cities, counties, or states) that limit cooperation with federal immigration authorities, specifically by restricting local law enforcement from assisting in enforcing federal immigration law.
+Local law enforcement in these jurisdictions often restricts honoring Immigration and Customs Enforcement (ICE) detainer requests and avoids questioning residents about their legal status.
+On his first day in office, Joe Biden halted the construction of the Mexico–United States border wall, ending the national emergency declared by the Trump administration on 1 February 2019.
+Early during Biden's tenure, a surge in migrants at the US border stirred controversy.
+According to an August 2025 Pew Research Center report, the unauthorized immigrant population grew by 3.5 million between 2021 and 2023, reaching a record 14 million.